Stepan-eagle/Cocktail-TelegramBot/README.md

 - User can find cocktails by ingredients
 - User can subscribe

-## Find new posts workflow
+## Find cocktails workflow
-The workflow of finding cocktails by schedule or by name and ingredients :
+The workflow of finding cocktails by schedule and user:
 ![workflow](bpmn.png)

 ## Deployment
-Deployment process as easy as possible:
 Required software:
 - terminal for running bash scripts
-- docker
 - docker-compose
+- maven
 - mysql

 to deploy application, switch to needed branch and run bash script: